The formerly abused have moved

 amount of needless pressure.

-Mystery does not enlighten us in the least
+Mystery does not enlighten us

 and we are wasted by friction.